-Password protecting a PowerPoint presentation may be required in some situations, for example if you need to prepare a confidential presentation or if you signed a NDA and need to protect your slides from other co-workers.
+Password protecting a PowerPoint presentation may be required in some situations, for example, if you need to prepare a confidential presentation or if you signed an NDA and need to protect your slides from other co-workers or external stakeholders.

 Here you will find a few other options available that let you to define permissions for the PowerPoint presentation currently opened.
 The options are:

-	Remember that if you lose or forget the password, it cannot be recovered (at least with PowerPoint), although someone may be able to decipher it using a brute force attack or something like that.
-It is advisable to keep a list of your passwords and their corresponding document names in a safe place so you can then remember what password you used for each document.
-Also make sure that you have the Caps Lock correctly configured, the passwords here are case sensitive.
+Remember that if you lose or forget the password, PowerPoint says that it cannot be recovered, although someone may be able to decipher it using a brute force attack or something like that.
+It is advisable to keep a list of your passwords and their corresponding document names in a safe place to remember what password you used for each document.
+Also, make sure that you have the Caps Lock correctly configured.
+The passwords here are case-sensitive.

 If you just want to grant permissions then you need to use IRM or Information Right Management.
-If you don’t have Information Right Management in your computer then PowerPoint will guide you to setup an account and you need to sign up for the service (it is free) and you need a Windows Live ID.
+If you don’t have Information Right Management on your computer, then PowerPoint will guide you through setting up an account, and you need to sign up for the service (it is free), and you need a Windows Live ID.

 What to do if I forgot the password for a PowerPoint file?
 How to recover a PowerPoint password?